bitcoinil/bitcoinil.org/GETTING-STARTED.md

 There is also a project-wide snipped which will allow to create a new `FormattedMessage` via typing `nfm` and hitting enter

+## Generating the translation dictionaries

+Once a `Formatted Message` is added to the codebase, it needs to be extracted so that the translations can be written

+Extract these translations using:

+`yarn extract-intl`